-All properties built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
-It is impossible to identify without a test.
-It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns then they should ask a specialist to undertake an appropriate test.
+asbestos and future occupants should be advised that if they have any concerns then they should ask a specialist to undertake an appropriate test.

 We have not made checks to ascertain whether the property lies within a Radon area.
-Further advice should be sought from the National Radiological Protection Board.
+Further advice could be sought from UK Radon.